Jeon Bonggeon

-Life
+Biography

 Jeon Bonggeon was born in 1928 in Anju, South Pyeongan Province.
 He became interested in literature after his brother Jeon Bongrae recommended that he read The Sorrows of Young Werther (German: Die Leiden des Jungen Werthers) when he was a middle school student.

 Bonggeon said that the writers who impressed him the most were Rilke and Baudelaire.
 He wanted to be a novelist, but because of the illness he suffered from in his early teens, he became enervated and began to write poems instead.
 As he was taught in Japanese during the colonial period, he had difficulty writing in Korean right after Korea became independent.
 He debuted in 1950 through Munye (문예 Literature) with the help of Seo Jeong-ju and Kim Yeong-rang.
 When the Korean War broke out, he joined the military in December and was discharged after he was injured during the battle on the Middle East front in 1951.
 After the discharge, he started writing poems in Daegu.
 While he helped Hwang Hunheon with arranging records at the famous classical music hall, "Renaissance," he got acquainted with literary people.
 After the Korean War was over in 1953, he returned to Seoul.

 He participated in establishing the Society of Korean Poets in 1957 and he edited and published the first issue of a magazine, Hyeondaesi (현대시 Modern Poetry).
 Along with Kim Kwang-lim and Kim Jongsam, he published a multi-authored poetry collection, titled, Jeonjaengkwa eumakkwa heemangkwa (전쟁과 음악과 희망과 With War, With Music, and With Hope) in 1957.